-In this semester the student will continue to develop the competencies within the choosen profile on basis of mandatory as well as on elective courses.
+In this semester the student will continue to develop the competencies within the chosen profile on basis of mandatory as well as on elective courses.

 The profile course Experience design 2, Staging Change focuses on the particular challenge of experience design to evoke transformation at different scales of change: individuals, systems, organizations and society.
-Drawing upon theories of behavioral and organizational change, students explore how the design process can be applied in order to understand, prototype and sustain meaningful change.
+Drawing upon theories of behavioural and organizational change, students explore how the design process can be applied in order to understand, prototype and sustain meaningful change.
 Introducing current techniques in transformation design, the course challenges students to design tools, processes, or strategies that encourage change at the personal to the social levels.

-In this semester the students will have the opportunity further to develop skills and insight within the actual research area or, as another option, develop the competencies in entrepreneurship in a more practical way, supported by a team of supervisors.
-The course description gives strong requirements for further development of the business opportunity.
-The student can choose among continuing the track from 8th semester, whether the project was about entrepreneurship or if it was focused on more deep reserch activities, or change track to the other option.
-The
+In this semester the students have the opportunity of further developing skills and insight within the actual research area or, as another option, develop the competencies in entrepreneurship in a more practical way, supported by a team of supervisors.
+The course description gives a strong basis for further development of the business opportunity.
+The student can choose among continuing the track from 2nd semester (entrepreneurship or deeper research activities), or change track to the other option.